#automated crosspost

 Moreover, they rely solely on detecting chakra, making shinobi like Kawaki and Boruto, who can erase their chakra flare thanks to their Karma, and Karin, who can erase her chakra at discretion, to be able to enter or escape the village without being detected by the system or lookouts who are extremely apathetic.
 Not to mention none of the gates have lookouts like the ones in the War or use other sensing methods like Inuzuka clan, Hyūga clan (who used to be members) or Aburame clan alternative sensing skills that do not require sensing chakra.

-This is more apparent for Ino Yamanaka, who was made into the leader of a sensing team and given prominence as someone that can potentially have above average sensing skills, but has failed to compel.
+This is more apparent for Ino Yamanaka, one of Naruto's classmates with a prominent role as a Mind Body Switch user in Ino-Shika-Cho/Team 10 in the prequel, who was made into the face of a sensing team and given prominence as someone that could potentially meet the standards, but has done the bare minimum required by the plot.

 Inoichi Yamanaka and the Analysis Team using Psycho Mind Transmission.